Orange County Distracted Driving Accidents

 A traffic ticket is by far the least serious outcome of distracted driving.
 Distracted driving poses far more serious dangers such as accidents and injuries which can lead to lawsuits.
 The fact that a driver was distracted greatly increases the likelihood that a driver will be found responsible for damages caused.

 For example, if someone has an accident while or shortly after talking on a cell phone, evidence of their phone call could be presented to prove negligence or recklessness.
 With the issue of negligence deciding many auto injury lawsuits, evidence of distraction could result in potentially large monetary liabilities.

 With cell phone records detailing when people use mobile devices and how, evidence relating to phone calls and messages sent or accessed close to the time of an accident become crucial in many auto accident-related lawsuits.

 Even if there is no specific law against what the driver was doing, evidence of distracted driving can help prove negligence, perhaps leading to civil liability, For example, even in states which have not banned texting while driving, evidence of texting while driving may cause a driver to lose a lawsuit stemming from an accident. (findlaw.com)

-If someone is on their cell phone, tablet or otherwise just not paying attention while driving, and crashes in to you, contact Case Barnett Law so we can help you.
+If someone is on their cell phone, tablet or otherwise just not paying attention while driving, and crashes in to you, contact the experienced Costa Mesa personal injury attorney team at Case Barnett Law so we can help you.
 Let Case Barnett Law deal with the insurance companies and all of those hassles so that you can focus on healing.